 Hiring a Freelance Web Designer

-Hiring a freelance web designer can be a more cost-effective option compared to engaging a web design agency.
-The website design cost range for hiring a freelance developer for a basic website is between £960 and £1,500, while a small to medium-sized website typically costs between £1,100 and £5,500.
+Hiring a freelance web designer can be more cost-effective than engaging a web design agency.
+Freelance web designers often work on a variety of website projects, and hiring a web designer can cost between £300 and £10,000+, depending on the website’s complexity and requirements.
+The website design cost range for a freelance developer to build a basic website is £960-£1,500, while a small to medium-sized website typically costs £1,100-£5,500.
 Freelancers often offer lower rates compared to design studios or agencies, making them a viable option for budget-conscious businesses.

 However, there are potential drawbacks to consider.
 Freelancers might lack the comprehensive expertise necessary for fully customised sites, and project timelines can be longer due to individual workload.
 Additionally, finding a freelancer who understands your business needs and expectations can be time-consuming.